bdreslin02/Python_Math/README.md

 # Python_Math
-Collection of Python projects utilizing math functions to calculate and display results
+A collection of Python projects utilizing math functions to calculate and display results